rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 }}

-**Lay on Hands.** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
+**Lay on Hands.** **Action (1PM):** touch one creature, and heal them for 1d8+1.
 At levels 4, 9, 15 and 18, you can spend +1PM to increate the heal amount by 1d8+1

-**Spiritual Weapon.** Movement action (1PM): You create a floating, spectral weapon within range (2sqr radius of you).
+**Spiritual Weapon.** **Movement action (1PM):** You create a floating, spectral weapon within range (2sqr radius of you).
 When you take the attack action, you can substitute one of your attacks for a Spiritual Weapon Attack.
-For a Spiritual Weapon Attack, you make a melee spell attack, and it deals 2d8 + SEN physical damage of the weapon's type if it hits.
+For a Spiritual Weapon Attack, you can move the Spiritual Weapon up to 4sqr, make a melee spell attack, and it deals 2d8 + SEN physical damage of the weapon's type if it hits.
 The weapon follows your movement, but you can move it to another spot within the ability's range as a free action once per turn.
 At levels 6, 11 and 16 you can spend +2PM to increase the weapon's damage by 1d8.

 ### Especialização
 A partir do nível 3, escolha uma perícia entre **História, Medicina, Empatia, Lógica**.
 Ao rolar essa perícia, você adiciona seu bonus de proficiência.
-No nível 6, escolha uma perícia adicional.### Spelgard Feats
+No nível 6, escolha uma perícia adicional.

+### Spelgard Feats
 Beginning at level 2, every time you gain a level in Spelgard you gain a Witch Feat.
 You may instead of a Spelgard feat take a Off-Caster or General Feat of your choice.

-**Arma Espiritual teleguiada**.
-O alcanse inicial da sua Arma Espiritual aumenta para 6 quadrados (9m)..**Spiritual Strike**.
-You can spend a movement action and 1 PM to use a Spiritual Weapon Attack.
-Pre-requisite: 5th level Spelgard.**Spiritual Magic**.
-Whenever you cast a Spell or Ability with a range of touch or self, you can cast it through your Spiritual Weapon. (isso inclui curar pelas mãos e auras).**Magically Powered**.
-Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action..**Defensive Spiritual Weapon**.
-While your Spiritual Weapon is adjacent to an ally, that ally has +2 to their defense.
-Pre-requisites: 7th level Spelgard..**Retaliating Spiritual Weapon**.
-When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off.
+- **Arma Espiritual teleguiada.** O alcanse inicial da sua Arma Espiritual aumenta para 6 quadrados (9m).

+- **Spiritual Strike.** You can spend a movement action and 1 PM to use a Spiritual Weapon Attack Pre-requisites: *5th level Spelgard*.

+- **Spiritual Magic.** Whenever you cast a Spell or Ability with a range of touch or self, you can cast it through your Spiritual Weapon. (isso inclui curar pelas mãos e auras)<br>

+- **Magically Powered.** Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action.

+- **Defensive Spiritual Weapon.** While your Spiritual Weapon is adjacent to an ally, that ally has +2 to their defense.

+- **Retaliating Spiritual Weapon.** When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off.
 Pre-requisites: Defensive Spiritual Weapon.

-**TODO: PODERES PARA AUMENTAR CRÍTICO DA ARMA ESPIRITUAL**
+- **Retaliating Spiritual Weapon.** When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off Pre-requisites: *Defensive Spiritual Weapon*.

-- **Curar Aprimorado**.
-Quando usar Curar Pelas Mãos, você adiciona o seu modificador de Sensibilidade no total da cura.
+- **Curar Aprimorado.** Quando usar Curar Pelas Mãos, você adiciona o seu modificador de Sensibilidade no total da cura

 {{pageNumber,auto}}
 \page
 {{note
 #### Auras